stucco/dev-setup/README.md

         VM_HOSTNAME="stucco-1" vagrant up

 7. Run `vagrant ssh` to log into the VM.
 The stucco project will be in `/stucco` and/or `stucco-shared` (see below).
-To start loading data, run the following in the VM:  `/vagrant/scripts/load-stucco-data.sh`
+To start loading data, run the following in the VM:

+    cd /stucco && ./collectors/scheduler-vm.sh demo-load

 ## Usage